BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 ```
 Voila!
 We could now create a new raw transaction using our 0th UTXO as an input, without having to type in any of the UTXO info by hand!

-## Use JQ to Access Multiple JSON Array Values by Key
+## Use JQ to Access Multiple JSON Object Values in an Array by Key

 **Usage Example:** _List the value of all unspent UTXOs._

-You can alternatively use `jq '.[]'` to access all elements of a JSON Array.
-You might wonder why that's useful.
-It's because you can then capture _all_ of a specific value, from _all_ of the array indices, using the same methodology you just used to capture a simple element.
-For example, this would list all of our unspent funds:
+Instead of accessing a specific value in a specific JSON object, you can instead access all of a specific value across all the JSON objects.
+This is done with `.[]`, where no index is specified.
+For example, this would list all unspent funds:
 ```
 $ bitcoin-cli listunspent | jq -r '.[] | .amount'
 0.76